jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 This makes chord progressions easier to play, and helps us develop an intuitive understanding of how the chord tones relate to each other.

+It also makes for smooth "voice leading", meaning the chord tones change only by small intervals from one chord to the next, as they would if composed for singing by a chorus of human voices.

 A useful way to identify fretboard positions is by specifying which string contains the tonic.

 The position around the first-string tonic will be presented first.